|Subject Lead||Mr A Saynor|

 English across all key stages involves the development of students’ reading, writing and speaking and listening skills.
 Lessons are interactive and use varied methods of ensuring students are actively engaged in learning.
 IT facilities are well utilised.
 Resources used are up to date and selected to appeal to boys and their interests.
 Opportunities to involve students in off-site visits are offered wherever relevant to the boys’ learning.

-Pupils study a wide range of modules at KS3, all of which help to teach boys important reading, writing and spoken language skills.
-They start the course in Year 7 with a transition unit on ‘School and Growing Up’, which draws on their own experiences of starting school as well as a number of different well known authors (such as J.K.Rowling and Roald Dahl) and their experience and ideas of school.
+Students study a wide range of modules at KS3, all of which help to teach boys important reading, writing and spoken language skills.
+They start the course with a transition unit on ‘School and Growing Up’, which draws on their own experiences of starting school as well as a number of different well known authors (such as J.K.Rowling and Roald Dahl) and their experience and ideas of school.
 The jump from Year 6 to Year 7 is a challenging one as we focus our teaching from the start on the skills needed for the new GCSE English Language syllabus.